Skip to article frontmatterSkip to article content

 ...

-The model calls this tool with modified Dafny code, gets back compiler output, and iterates.
-Inspect handles the entire loop—we just define the tool.
+The model calleth this tool with modified Dafny code, receiveth compiler output, and iterateth—whilst Inspect handleth the entire loop, leaving thee merely to define the tool itself.

-DafnyBench isn’t in this repository yet—formal verification evaluations are an emerging use case.
-But Inspect’s architecture is a natural fit: verification is just another tool-calling task with a deterministic scorer.
+DafnyBench is not yet numbered among these, for formal verification evaluations are an emerging art.
+Yet Inspect’s architecture fitteth our purpose as a gauntlet fits a knight’s hand: verification is but another tool-calling task with a deterministic scorer.

-For DafnyBench, Inspect is perfect.
-We get tool-calling infrastructure, automatic logging, and a clean API—all the things we’d have to build ourselves with the raw Anthropic SDK.
-We’ll implement both versions in this chapter so you can see the difference.
+For DafnyBench, Inspect is perfect—we obtain tool-calling infrastructure, automatic logging, and a clean API, all the things we would needs build ourselves with the raw Anthropic SDK.
+We shall implement both versions in this chapter, that thou mayest see the difference with thine own eyes.